Bowenfels National School Site

-The Bowenfels National School Site is a heritage-listed former artist's studio and school and now residence located at 70 Mudgee Street, South Bowenfels, City of Lithgow, New South Wales, Australia.
+The Bowenfels National School Site is a heritage-listed former artist's studio and school and now residence located at 70 Mudgee Street, South Bowenfels in the Central West region of New South Wales, Australia.
 It was built between 1851 and 1853 by James Connor, a mason.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Public education began exceptionally early in the Blue Mountains, with the National School at Bowenfels erected in 1851.
 The foundation stone had been laid in October 1850.
 It was built by local people to a local design.
 It contained three rooms originally, one the school room, the other two the living space for the school teacher, John Edhouse.
 It opened without furniture, water supply or toilet but the local "patrons", mainly Scottish farmers, paid for improvements in 1852 and 1853.

 In 1866 a new school room was built and all three rooms of the 1851 building became the schoolmaster's residence.
 The stone mason was James Connor, an innkeeper who lived nearby in Umera, itself later a private school.
 Connor was a gifted craftsman and responsible for some of the finest grave markers in the local cemeteries.

 The 1866 building remained in use as a primary school for an extraordinarily long time, over a century, until the end of 1969.
 Since then the complex has been privately owned.
 For a time the 1866 school was used as an artist's studio, while the artist lived in the 1855 (sic: 1851-3) building.